soyesiku/Real-Estate-Pricing-Predictor/README.md

 1. Data Folder
 2. DSCI 591 Final Project.ipynb
 3. DSCI 591 Final Project Presentation.ppt
-4. Analysis of the housing market in two cities from 2020-2022 DSCI 591 Capstone Project Notebook - Rollingsales NYC Data.ipnb
+4. Analysis of the housing market in two cities from 2020-2022 DSCI 591 Capstone Project Notebook - Rolling sales NYC Data.ipnb
 5. Analysis of the housing market in two cities from 2020-2022 DSCI 591 Capstone Project Notebook - Realtor and  Zillow Data.ipnb
 6. Analysis of the housing market in two cities from 2020-2022 DSCI 591 Capstone Project Notebook - 2021 NYC Data.ipnb